Silent installation

 Updating Core and WDT

-For example, you can use a command such as:
+For example, if you have a Cumulative patch package, you can use a command such as:

 Start /wait "" "D:\15.0.3_PcVue_Patch for 15.0.0 or later.exe" /quiet /norestart

-If you have a Standard package with a \Patch folder (it is the Standard package of a Minor update), the patch is available in the \Patch folder, and you can use a command such as:
+If you have a Standalone package with a \Patch folder (it is the Standalone package of a Minor update), the patch is available in the \Patch folder, and you can use a command such as:

 Start /wait "" "D:\Patch\15.0.3_PcVue_Patch for 15.0.0 or later.exe" /quiet /norestart